ehynds/jquery-idle-timeout/README.markdown

 slides in informing the user his/her session is about to expure, and provides a link to continue the session.
 If after 30 seconds (configurable, default) the user does not click the continue session link, the user is redirected.

+Thanks to Paul Irish for the fantastic idleTimer plugin.

 ![Example](http://www.erichynds.com/examples/jquery-idle-timeout/screenshot.gif)